dharvess-DA/POWER-BI-Challenges/README.md

   - Calendar Table: A dedicated date table used to handle time intelligence functions, allowing you to filter or group sales by Date, Week, or Year.

+# Relationships and Data Flow

+One-to-Many Relationship

+ - The 1 is on the side of the Dimension tables (Customers, Cars, Calendar Table), meaning each ID or Date appears exactly once in that table (they are unique primary keys).

+ - The asterisk (*) is on the Sales table side, meaning a single customer, car, or date can appear multiple times as multiple sales happen over time.